OBJECTIVE OF THIS POLICY

 THE INFORMATION YOU WILL NEED TO TELL US

 When we are investigating your complaint/feedback, we will be relying on information provided by you and information we may already be holding.
 We may need to contact you to clarify details or request additional information where necessary.
 To help us investigate your complaint/feedback quickly and efficiently we will ask you for the following information:

 • The name of the person you have been dealing with about your service,

-• The nature of the complaint,
+• The nature of the complaint/feedback,

-HELP WHEN MAKING A COMPLAINT
+HELP WHEN MAKING A COMPLAINT OR GIVING FEEDBACK

-FEEDBACK TO CUSTOMERS
+FEEDBACK TO CUSTOMERS IN RELATION TO COMPLAINTS

 Building Blocks Therapy is committed to resolving your issues at the first point of contact, however, this will not be possible in all circumstances, in which case a more formal complaints process will be followed.

 We will acknowledge receipt of your complaint within three (3) business days.
 Once your complaint has been received, we will undertake an initial review of your complaint.